 The Best Turntable Under $1000 Reviews

-It has a rigid acrylic plinth, and the power switch rests underneath.
-The updated base is apart of a minimalist redesign that highlights the essential parts of the turntable, creating an attractive, modern look.
+It has a rigid acrylic plinth (acrylic platter), and the power switch rests underneath.
+The updated base is a part of a minimalist redesign that highlights in the build quality, the essential parts of the turntable, creating an attractive, modern look.